Secondary Education Certification Requirements

 - Foreign Language

 - Art/Music/Dance /Theater

-As well as having majored in an area that Connecticut College certifies in on the secondary level such as English, Spanish, French, history, math, biology, chemistry, physics, general science, earth science and music, some students will be able to meet requirements for certification in an area by having a different major and taking the appropriate number of required credits in certain areas.
-For example, a government major may qualify for certification in history/social studies with an appropriate number of credits in history and other social science areas.
+As well as having majored in an area that Connecticut College certifies for at the secondary level - such as English, Spanish, French, History, Math, Biology, Chemistry, Physics, General Science, Earth Science and Music - some students will be able to meet requirements for certification in a particular area by taking the appropriate number of required credits, even if the area in question is not their major.
+For example, a Government major may meet the requirements for certification in History/Social Studies if they acquire the requisite History and social science credits.